bytex-solutions/snamp/docs/adapters/nagios-adapter.md

 ---- | ----
 Attributes | The attribute and its value will be converted into _Nagios Plugin Format_ and placed into HTTP response

+Notifications are not supported by Nagios Resource Adapter.

 Use the following URL for retrieving attributes:
 ```
 HTTP GET